ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

  * `WITH RECURSIVE` actually provides a full lambda calculus so arbitrary computation is possible
  * You can use `WITH RECURSIVE` to create table expressions that are sequences of numbers easily, with no reference to any real data

-Note:
- * A working version of this code can be found in the `sources/demo` directory of CG/SQL project.
+A working version of this code can be found in the `sources/demo` directory of CG/SQL project.
- * Additional demo code is available in [Appendix 10](#appendix-10-cql-working-example)
+Additional demo code is available in [Appendix 10](#appendix-10-cql-working-example)

 ## Chapter 3: Expressions, Literals, Nullability, Sensitivity